ootbingo/exploration-bingo/README.md

 # OoT Exploration Bingo

-Bingo variation where you only see two initial goals from the start, and get access to the adjacent goals when you complete one.
+Bingo variation where you only see a few goals at the start (e.g. 2 or 4), and get access to the adjacent goals when you complete one.

 You can find Exploration Bingo at https://ootbingo.github.io/exploration-bingo.